 The type of CMS a site uses will influence the ability to easily update content, site speed, and opportunities for optimization.
 Unfortunately, there is a delicate balance between ease of use and customization in platforms.

-While platforms like Wix or Squarespace are easy to use, they don’t offer all of the features necessary to properly optimize a website.
+While platforms like Wix or Squarespace are easy to use, they don’t offer all the features necessary to properly optimize a website.
 On the other hand, a custom CMS is very customizable but can be difficult to interact with, especially for beginners.

 WordPress CMS is a great mixture of customization and user-friendly functionality.
 The use of flexible themes and plugins helps create a custom site experience and consistent backend, which is probably why 60% of all websites with a CMS use WordPress.